 Kevin K. Anbari, M.D., M.B.A.

 Dr. Anbari specializes in hip and knee replacements.
-He has performed more than 2,000 hip and knee replacements since he came to the Lehigh Valley several years ago.
-He is an expert in the latest techniques including the direct anterior approach for hip replacement, custom-fit knee replacement, partial knee replacement, and different types of joint replacements including complex revision surgery.
+He is an expert in the latest techniques, including the anterior approach for hip replacements, partial knee replacements, patient-specific instrumentation for knee replacement and complex revision surgery.

 Richard D. Battista, M.D.

 Dr. Battista is President of OAA Orthopaedic Specialists.
 Prior to joining the practice in 2004, he served with distinction achieved by the rank of Lieutenant Commander in the U.S. Navy.
 Most recently, he served as the Assistant Chairman of Orthopaedic Surgery at the National Naval Medical Center in Bethesda, MD – The President’s Hospital.

 Kenneth J. Brislin, M.D.

 A long distance runner and former rower, Dr. Brislin understands how devastating injuries can be to athletes.
 His practice is dedicated to helping injured athletes return to peak performance as quickly and safely as possible.
 Dr. Brislin focuses particularly on arthroscopic procedures of the shoulder and upper extremities, as well as arthroscopic procedures of the knee.

 Dr. Stuart Cohen is the first Doctor of Chiropractic to join OAA Orthopaedic Specialists and brings a wealth of knowledge and expertise in sports chiropractic care, auto and work injury rehabilitation, and general musculoskeletal injuries.
 In his free time Dr. Cohen enjoys spending time with his family, working out at HPC, playing baseball, and watching Philly sports.